google-code-export/wordpress-custom-content-type-manager/readme.txt

 There are many ways to structure a site depending on what you are selling.
 For an example, let's say you are selling both T-shirts and Hats.
 You could create a single "product" content type, or you could create two different content types: "shirt" and "hat".

-== Bugs ==
+== Known Bugs ==

-Known bug: you shouldn't name a post-type the same as a taxonomy or vice-versa.
-In particular, this seems to jinx the Appearance --> Menus page.
+* You cannot add menu items to navigation menus when this plugin is enabled.
+The Ajax call to wp-admin/admin-ajax.php encounters a 403 error: "Are you sure you want to do this?".
+I don't know if this is a WordPress bug or a bug with this plugin.
+* Possible bug?
+Don't use the same name for a taxonomy and a content-type (post-type).
+Saving a content-type now against registered taxonomies, but nothing prevents you from registering other taxonomies with other plugins.

 == Screenshots ==